cap-on/celery-sqlalchemy-kit/README.md

-# cap-on celery-sqlalchemy-kit
+# celery-sqlalchemy-kit

 ## About
 This kit enables you to store periodic celery tasks in an SQLAlchemy compatible database (that supports JSON type).
-The schedules can be set as crontabs or time-intervals.
-Scheduled tasks in the database can be set active or inactive to control whether they should run.
+The schedules can be set as **crontabs** or **time-intervals**.
+Scheduled tasks in the database can be **set active or inactive** to control whether they should run.
-This kit also allows you to run asynchronous tasks by a celery worker.
+This kit also allows your celery workers to **run asynchronous tasks**.

-This is a package from cap-on.
-It is ready to use with caution, but is still under development.
+This package is under active development and used in production at cap-on.

-**NOTE**: This package was originally developed and tested with a PostgreSQL database.
-Theoretically any other SQLAlchemy compatible Database, that supports JSON type, can be used.
-But they have not been tested yet.
+**NOTE**: This package was developed and tested with a PostgreSQL database.
+Theoretically, any other SQLAlchemy compatible database, that supports JSON type, can be used.
+But this has not been tested yet.

 ## Getting Started